fire/ECMAScript/README.md

 godot.register_property(MySprite, 'direction', new godot.Vector2(1, 0));
 ```

-There are 2 ways of using the `godot.register_property`, the thrid param can either be
+There are 2 ways of using the `godot.register_property`, the third param can either be
 a default value for the property you're trying to export or an object giving a more detailed
 description on how the editor should show it.